 When I first discovered blogging it excited me so much because I had already grown bored with "static" websites that seldom, if ever, changed.
 I knew something new was afoot and I'd already grown bored with website guest books and discussion boards, so I began to look into things.
 I loved what I found and I launched this blog.
 At first, I managed it through FrontPage, then I found Wordpress and, later, Blogger.
 Many of you have been with me through all of my myriad design changes, which was kind of fun, I think.
 I've never been afraid of change.
 In fact, I require it...

 There wasn't so much concern about privacy in those days and I had no problem writing intimate details about my life and posting pictures of my family and friends.
 That changed when the internet cockroaches slimed out of the woodwork, however.

 The painful demise of the weblog phenomenon reminds me of the old DOS based AOL back in the early 1990's.
 Sure, it was expensive, but it was fun.
 It was a secret world we arrived at through the bleep, bloop, screech worm hole of the phone modem, and at last we were in.
 "Welcome!
 You've got mail!"
-Then, Windows 95 burst on the scene, and the Internet, and those of us with older computers (mine was only two years old at the time) were shut out of AOL as they gradually made DOS obsolete.
-"AOL -- The Dark Side" it was called.
+Then, Windows 95 burst on the scene and the Internet, and those of us with older computers (mine was only two years old at the time) were shut out of AOL as they quickly made DOS obsolete.
+"AOL — The Dark Side" it was called.
 I still miss it sometimes.

 So what has all of this to do with changes I'm making in my Internet existence?